 Ankang Shaanxi, China Travel Guide

 The public bus system functions as Ankang's local transportation backbone.
 Buses operate on numerous routes, covering most urban and suburban areas.
 They are an economical and efficient method to reach attractions, shopping areas, and residential districts.
-Ankang lacks a subway or light rail system.
+Ankang is without a subway or light rail system.

-Most bus rides in Ankang cost a flat fare, typically ¥1-3 per ride.
+Most bus rides in Ankang cost an even fare, typically ¥1-3 per trip.
 This makes them a very budget-friendly option.
 Pay with exact cash (drivers do not give change) or, most conveniently, with WeChat Pay (微信支付) and Alipay (支付宝) A scannable codes.

 Buses generally operate from approximately 6:00 AM to 9:00 PM or 10:00 PM, route dependent.